ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).

 A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
-A patient may receive one drug at a time or combinations of different drugs at the same time.
-Common drugs for thymic tumors include:
+A patient may receive 1 drug at a time or combinations of different drugs at the same time.
+Common drugs for thymoma or thymic carcinoma include:

 Etoposide (Toposar, VePesid)